 Dennis Kalofonos, managing director of buyers’ agency Sydney Property Finders, attributes 10 to 15 percent of a home’s value to the bathrooms (not considering the land).
 For a multi-million dollar construction in a wealthy suburb, that’s a huge amount of money.

 “It’s very important,” Kalofonos says.
 “In my experience, the value really lies in the kitchens, bathrooms and outdoor spaces.
-We can fix most things, but the size and layout of a bathroom is expensive to change.
+We can fix most things, but the size and layout of bathrooms are expensive to change.
 If it’s been planned and built correctly, it makes a huge impression on the level of sophistication or luxury of any property.”

 At the upper end of the property world, it goes without saying that the toilet should have its own enclosure, Kalofonos says, and cisterns that are built into the wall are a major plus.